robenkleene/collections/cards/apple-developer.md

 - **When was `NSPersistentContainer` introduced?** 2016, iOS 10, macOS Sierra 10.12.
 - **What does `NSManagedObjectContext` do?** An in-memory representation of the object graph.
 There can be multiple `NSManagedObjectContext` with their own copies of the same objects.
 - **What does `NSManagedObjectModel` do?** An in-memory representation of the schema.
+- **What does `NSPersistentStoreCoordinator` do?** Coordinates between the managed object context and persistent store.
-- **What does `NSPersistentStoreCoordinator` do?** A wrapper around the persistent store itself, it supports SQLite, Binary, XML, and In-Memory.
+- **What does `NSPersistentStore` do?** A wrapper around the persistent store itself, it supports SQLite, Binary, XML, and In-Memory.
-- **What does `NSPersistentStore` do?** A wrapper around the persistent store itself.
+- **How do you do Core Data work on a background queue?** Setup a child context with a private concurrency type, and use perform block to do the work, when you save the child context, the changes will be propagated up to the parent context.
+Changes are propagated only one level up, so to save to the persistent store, save on the main managed object as well.

 ## Swift